-Just as the heat of the sun will increase Pitta, the coolness of the moon will indeed reduce it.
+Just as the heat of the sun will increase Pitta, the coolness of the moon will certainly reduce it.
 Lay in the cool grass on a nice summer night and absorb the moon rays.
 If it is a cooler season, simply take a gentle walk in the moonlight to soak in this healing energy.
-To increase this effect, wear white clothing and walk along the water if available.
+To increase the effect, wear white clothing and walk along the water if possible.

 6. Rub the feet and forehead with Brahmi Oil or Pitta Oil.

 Brahmi and Pitta oil are specific for reducing Pitta symptoms, both physical and mental/emotional.
-By doing this simple practice before bed each night, you will reduce Pitta-type headaches, tension, heat and irritation.
-If there is any areas of inflammation, these oils can also be massaged onto these areas as well.
+By doing this simple practice before bed each night, you will reduce Pitta-type headaches, tension, heat, and irritation.
+If there are any areas of inflammation, these oils can also be massaged into these areas as well.

 Tikta Ghrita is translated as “Bitter Ghee.”
 This herb-infused ghee is the number one Ayurvedic medicine for reducing a Pitta imbalance.
 This powerful formula has been used for thousands of years for reducing heat, inflammation, acne, skin disorders, liver issues, and for cooling and detoxifying the blood.

 8. Aloe Vera Juice.

-A great option for reducing Pitta imbalances, skin issues and liver issues is by simply taking aloe vera juice each day.
+A great option for reducing Pitta imbalances, skin issues, and liver issues is by taking aloe vera juice each day.
 Make sure to purchase an additive-free and organic version such as the Lakewood Brand Aloe Juice to ensure the highest and healthiest quality.
-Take 1-2 Tbsp, 3 times daily before meals.
-Aloe can also be applied to the skin to decrease rash, irritation, burns and other Pitta skin conditions.
+Take 1-2 Tbsp., 3 times daily before meals.
+Aloe can also be applied to the skin to decrease rash, irritation, burns, and other Pitta skin conditions.